parabola949/slate/source/index.html.md

 ### Getting Units

-> get the deployelements and break them up into groups to use for deployment
+> get the deploy elements and break them up into groups to use for deployment

 ```c#
 //get the deploy elements that have unit data